This post includes affiliate links.

 First, before we start to actually dye the yarn, we need to prepare the yarn.
 In order for all hanks and skeins not to tangle up in the water, they need to be made into big loops and tied up in several spots.

 As all the hanks and skeins were 100g each it was very easy to determine how much alum or cream of tartar (not for cotton) to use (see the material list for the amounts of each).
-According to Botanical Colors, “cooked” the wool at 180F for about 45 minutes and then the yarn cool down naturally.
+According to Botanical Colors, “cook” the wool at 180F for about 45 minutes and then the yarn cool down naturally.
 To give you a better perspective, I had 2-3 skeins per pot during the mordanting process.

 Rotate the yarn a bit gently during that process.
 Be careful with the Preciosa Tonal yarn as it will felt easy.
-This yarn was not spun before, so it gets felted easily, especially when it is moved fast and during fast temperature changes which is true for all wool yarn, but this one specifically.
+This yarn was not spun before, so it gets felted easily, especially when it is moved fast and during quick temperature changes which is true for all wool yarn, but this one specifically.

 For the cotton yarn, I added only alum and “cooked” it for the same amount of time at 110F.
 As I had trouble making sure the cotton yarn stays inside the water, I added some rocks which prevented the cotton from floating.
 After 45 minutes I drained the water and added fresh water with broken up TUMS pieces and “cooked” it for about 20 minutes.
 Again, I let it cool down naturally after that.